IABTechLab/uid2docs/docs/getting-started/gs-normalization-encoding.md

 ## Email Address Hash Encoding

-An email hash is a Base64-encoded SHA-256 hash of a normalized email address.
+An email hash is a Base64-encoded <Link href="../ref-info/glossary-uid#gl-sha-256">SHA-256</Link> hash of a normalized email address.
 The email address is first normalized, then hashed using the SHA-256 hashing algorithm, and then the resulting bytes of the hash value are encoded using Base64 encoding.
 Note that the Base64 encoding is applied to the bytes of the hash value, not the hex-encoded string representation.

 | Type | Example | Comments and Usage |
 | :--- | :--- | :--- |